robotframework/robotframework/doc/releasenotes/rf-2.9.1.rst

     * - `#2097`_
       - bug
       - medium
-      - No warning if test library has multiple functions resulting same keyword
+      - No error if test library has multiple functions resulting same keyword
     * - `#2110`_
       - bug
       - medium
       - Libdoc HTML - Shortcuts/links to keywords (having spaces) are not working with Internet Explorer (11 and others).
+    * - `#2113`_
+      - bug
+      - medium
+      - `OperatingSystem`: Path looking like glob pattern not always handled correctly
     * - `#2074`_
       - enhancement
       - medium